 Most students at Colourful Keys take buddy lessons which combine private and partner instruction to get the best of both worlds.
 For more on the lesson option available click here.

-There are also four group workshops every year that all students get to attend.
+There are also four group workshops every year that all students get to attend and students get the opportunity to participate in 2 concerts each year as well.
 Click here to learn more about the group workshops at Colourful Keys Piano Studio.

 What type of music can I learn?

 I teach any and all genre’s of music that a student wants to learn.
-Nothing is out of the question!
+Nothing is off the menu!

 Although some classical music is generally necessary for good progress to be made, you are by no means limited to classical.
-My students learn pop, jazz, blues, punk, rock, if the student loves the music that’s all that matters to me.
+My students learn pop, jazz, blues, punk, and rock – if the student loves the music that’s all that matters to me.